What is Indian Foreign Service?

 How to Become an Indian Foreign Service Officer?

 The preparation for the Indian Foreign Service Exam is the same as for the IAS Exam.
 The Commission conducts a single exam to recruit candidates for IAS, IPS, IRS, IFS, and all the other services mentioned in the UPSC Notification.
-There are no pre-required requisites for the IFS Exam, as in the case for IPS Exam.
-One needs to read all the NCERT Books for UPSC, UPSC Books, and books related to one’s optional subject to sail through this exam.
+To become an Indian Foreign Service officer, one needs to apply for the UPSC prelims exam.
+After it is cleared, the selected candidates will be asked to appear for Mains, followed by an Interview.

 Books for Indian Foreign Service Exam

 Keeping resources limited in the Indian Foreign Service Exam preparation is always advised.
-Keep the Books for Indian Foreign Service exams concise, but revise them thoroughly.
-The books to be consulted for the Indian Foreign Service exam, both for Prelims and Mains are given below.
+Keep the books concise, but revise them thoroughly.
+The books to be consulted for different subjects of the Indian Foreign Service exam, both for Prelims and Mains, are given below.
 Choose them accordingly:

 - Geography Books for UPSC